mpanighetti/dnd5e-allergies/main.md

 _Potion, uncommon_

 When you drink this clear potion, you are subject to the following effects:
-- You immediately remove all effects of allergic reactions, including any levels of exhaustion triggered by allergic reactions.
+- You immediately remove all effects of allergic reactions, including any levels of Exhaustion triggered by allergic reactions.
 - For the next week, you automatically succeed in all allergy Saving Throws.
-- At the end of the first Long Rest you take after drinking this potion, you gain 2d4 + 2 temporary hit points.
+- At the end of the first Long Rest you take after drinking this potion, you gain 2d4 + 2 Temporary Hit Points.

 #### Description